Mizzou-CBMI/COSMOS2/README.rst

 Cosmos is very focused on reproducible scientific pipelines, allowing it to have a very simple state.
 There is a single process per Workflow which is a python script, and a single process per Task which is python function represented by an executable script.
 When a Task fails, reproducing the exact environment of a Task is as simple as re-running the command script.
-Since the command script is a pythong script, you can also launch it with pdb (python -m ipdb log/stage/uid/command_attempt).
+Since the command script is a python script, you can also launch it with pdb (python -m ipdb log/stage/uid/command_attempt).

 The same pipeline can also easily be run on a variety of compute infrastructure: locally, in the cloud, or on a grid computing cluster.